 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 |Mud Creek Ranch|

-People have spotted Golden Eureka Lemons using the Specialty Produce app for iPhone and Android.
+Someone spotted Golden Eureka Lemons using the Specialty Produce app for iPhone and Android.